Pumps and Circumstance: A Guide to Academic Garb

 Contrary to popular belief, it matters not whether the tassel is worn to the left or the right of the hat.
-As a spokesman for the specialists Cotrell and Leonard pointed out, “A gust of wind could change your academic standing in a moment.”
+As a spokesperson for the specialists Cotrell and Leonard pointed out, “A gust of wind could change your academic standing in a moment.”

 Doctors may wear a gold tassel, although they are seldom used at Harvard.
 Harvard presidents in the past have worn gold tassels.